Dicey Decisions

 Ideation

-Ideation Screenshot 1 Ideation Screenshot 2
+Ideation Screenshot 1

 As a team, we held meetings multiple times a week to discuss the issues that users were having, and creating new tasks based off this feedback.
 We wanted a game that users would play multiple rounds of, not just something that they played because we asked them to playtest.
-In order to do this, I specifically focused on the visual feedback that users provided, such as displaying error messages when they are making the wrong move.
+In order to do this, I specifically focused on the visual feedback that users provided, such as displaying error messages when they are making an illegal move.
 I was constantly wondering, as a player, what could I add to this game that would make it more enjoyable?
 With mechanics such as the tutorial, animations, and sound effects, our game has already received 64% more positive feedback, and players are enjoying and understanding the premise of the game a lot sooner than before.

 Conclusion